DoubleTree by Hilton San Jose

 Peer-reviewed papers on architectural patterns, optimization, engineering, and evaluation of agentic AI systems.
 Includes keynotes, plenaries, and poster sessions.

-Deep dives into practical methods and frameworks—DSPy, LangChain, and more tools for building compound AI systems at scale.
+Deep dives into practical methods and frameworks such as DSPy, LangChain, and more tools for building compound AI systems at scale.

 CAIS emphasizes open artifacts, transparent evaluation, and benchmarking standards.
 We adopt ACM's reproducibility badging taxonomy to recognize high-quality, deployable research.